Flamenco Dance – What to Do in Spain

 Enjoy a few pieces of flamenco music.
 This is my favorite and just so you know…. it is great to play loudly in the background when you are cleaning house!!

 Of course when in Rome you must do as the Romans, right – dancing not the smoking!!
 LOL!
 Here we are doing our best to fill the flamenco dancer’s shoes!!
 Great photo op for the whole family at the theatre.

 When you visit Spain on a family vacation, keep the kids engaged and interested with The Adventure Series Travel Book about Spain.
 Written for elementary school aged kids by The Educational Tourist.
 On sale now!

-Spain is warm and welcoming for families!
+Spain is warm and welcoming for family vacations!
 If you are headed to the wonderful Spain you’ll enjoy these related posts.